gluestack/gluestack-ui/README.md

 ## Usage

-To use the `gluestack-css` in your project, follow these steps:
+To use the `gluestack-style` in your project, follow these steps:

 1. Wrap your application with the `StyledProvider` provided by **@dank-style/react**.